PatilAnoj/python/python_notes.md

 NON-LOCAL
 -In Python, the nonlocal keyword is used within nested functions to indicate that a variable is not local to the inner function, but rather belongs to an enclosing function’s scope.

+#DAY-4

+CLASSES
+-class is considered as blueprint of objects
+-

+SELF
+-it is a convention based paramater used in class to refer to the current instance (OBJECT) of that class -SELF is not a reserved keyword we can use any name for the first parameter of the class method,but self is used as industry standard

+Why __init__ runs automatically
+-The __init__ method (short for "initialization") runs automatically because it is a special "dunder" (double-underscore) method that Python's object creation process is programmed to call whenever a new instance (object) of a class is created.
+-__init__ is the constructor of the class,it is initialised at the time of object creation,used to initialise the values of the variables in the class

+instance variables are unique to each object and store data specific to that instance, while class variables are shared by all instances of a class and store common attributes or default settings.